|Tuition fee type||Cost (per annum)|

 In addition, fieldwork and laboratory sessions give you a chance to observe animals and plants first-hand and develop your practical skills, while small tutorial groups provide a forum for discussing course material more informally.

 Formal teaching accounts for approximately 12 hours of your study time each week; the rest should be spent in private study.

 Expert tuition and support.

 Many of your tutors are actively involved in research into areas such as animal physiology, behaviour and welfare, ecology, neurobiology, parasitology, taxonomy and paleobiology.
 Their particular focus is on invertebrates (such as insects and marine worms), birds, reptiles, large mammals and primates.
 All of this research feeds into the course curriculum.

 Modules are generally assessed by a combination of exam and coursework, or coursework only.

 All students perform differently depending on how they are assessed, which is why we use a combination of assessment methods.
 Exams may therefore include a range of question types e.g. multiple choice, short answer, interpretative, problem-based learning and essay.
-Coursework assessment could be in the form of phase tests, fieldwork/practical reports, data handling, oral presentations, poster presentations, group discussions, essays or the evaluation of your practical skills, and are based on individual assignments though some require group work.
+Coursework assessment could be in the form of online phase tests, fieldwork/practical reports, data handling, oral presentations, poster presentations, group discussions, essays or the evaluation of your practical skills.
+Most are based on individual assignments though some require group work.